SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 Xenoborgs, Syndicate cyborgs and Derelict cyborgs are immune to malfunction as they do not belong to the station.
 As a result, they do not get a zeroth law.

 ### Objectives
-A Malfunctioning AI is given 3 objectives to complete.
+A Malfunctioning AI is given 2 objectives to complete.
-- One of these objectives will always be to **"Prevent your own deactivation."** This objective is completed if, by the end of the round, the AI is not detached from the station or inside of an intellicard.
+- One of these objectives will always be to **prevent your own deactivation**.
+This objective is completed if, by the end of the round, the AI is not detached from the station or inside of an intellicard.
+- The other objective will be one of these:
+  - **Set off the Doomsday Device**.
+This objective is completed if the Doomsday Device goes off.
+  - **Turn 35% of the crew into silicons**.
+This objective is complete if

 ### Processing Power (CPU)
 The malfunctioning AI themselves starts with access to the Syndicate radio channel but besides that and their modified lawset, they are functionally identical to a standard Station AI.
 However, the AI has access to a shop where they can spend processing power (CPU) in order to buy malfunction modules which grant them new abilities.
 The AI starts with 50 CPU and can gain more by hacking APCs.